lewis-prescott-cruk/cypress-interview-exercise/Python/README.md

 * Clone the repo: `git clone https://github.com/CRUKorg/interview-exercises.git`
 * Make a new branch for the interviewee to work in: `git checkout -b <Workday Candidate ID>`
 * Open `example/__init__.py` in the editor
-* Check that the unit tests pass cleanly by running them:
+* Check that the tests pass cleanly by running them:

 ``` shellsession
 ➭ make test